Chart Color Schemes

 Noble Park displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Noble Park's dwelling structures, as per the latest Census, comprised 65.1% houses and 34.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 72.1% houses and 28.0% other dwellings.
+Noble Park's dwelling structures, as per the latest Census data, consisted of 65.1% houses and 34.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's figures of 72.1% houses and 28.0% other dwellings.
 Home ownership in Noble Park stood at 27.9%, with mortgaged dwellings at 30.5% and rented ones at 41.7%.
-The median monthly mortgage repayment was $1,647, below Melbourne metro's average of $1,800.
+The median monthly mortgage repayment was $1,647, lower than Melbourne metro's average of $1,800.
 Median weekly rent in Noble Park was $341, compared to Melbourne metro's $350.
-Nationally, Noble Park's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+Nationally, Noble Park's mortgage repayments were lower at $1,647 versus Australia's average of $1,863, and rents were also lower at $341 compared to the national figure of $375.

 Frequently Asked Questions - Housing